Job seeking and work safety

 • follow instructions, and share information as needed

 Instant expert: As a younger worker, there are rules about how many hours you can work, especially if you are studying.
-Find out about working legally.
+Find out about your rights when working.

 Safety while job-seeking